By Tiffany Woods

 NOAA’s six regional offices have developed voluntary viewing guidelines tailored to species in their areas.
 Additionally, federal law makes it illegal to attempt to feed any marine mammal and limits people’s proximity to certain whales.

-For the past two summers, from lookouts at Port Orford and Depoe Bay, Torres and her team have been monitoring the feeding behavior of gray whales and their interactions with all types of vessels, to determine whether and to what degree such interactions have an effect on the whales’ behavior.
+For the past two summers, from lookouts at Port Orford and Depoe Bay, Torres and her team have been monitoring the feeding behavior of gray whales and their interactions with all types of vessels, to determine whether and to what degree such interactions affect the whales’ behavior.

 Every fall, about 20,000 gray whales migrate south to calve along the Baja California Peninsula.
 In the spring they head north to the bountiful feeding grounds in the Bering Sea.
-About 200 of those whales cut their northern migration short and instead summer between northern California and southeast Alaska.
+About 200 of those whales cut their northern migration short, and instead, they summer between northern California and southeast Alaska.
 As a result, gray whales can be seen along the Oregon coast from May to October, creating a popular tourist attraction.

 A report by the International Fund for Animal Welfare estimated that nearly 377,000 tourists watched whales along the Oregon Coast by land, sea or air in 2008 and spent $30 million on tickets, lodging, food, transportation and related costs.
 About 64,000 of those tourists watched whales from boats.
 In 2008, there were 11 operators running boat-based tours along the Oregon coast in over 35 vessels, the report said.